Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

 Algonquin Power and Utilities is an Ontario-based energy and utility conglomerate that operates across North America.
 Its stock is dual-listed on both the Toronto Stock Exchange and the New York Stock Exchange.

-The company owns $17.8 billion in total assets across the highly regulated industries of water, electricity, and gas.
+The company owns $12.2 billion in total assets across the highly regulated industries of water, electricity, and gas across 16 different jurisdictions in North America, Bermuda, and Chile.

 5. Capital Power Corp (TSE:CPX)